Radio multifrequency observations of galaxy clusters. The Abell 399$-$401 pair

-As mentioned in the introduction, \citet{Govoni2019} detected a bridge of radio emission connecting A\,339 and A\,401 with a $\sim 1.4$~mJy~arcmin$^2$ average surface brightness at 140~MHz.
-The presence of radio emission produces by relativistic particles on scales of a few Mpc poses a question on their acceleration mechanism.
-Due to synchrotron and inverse Compton losses, the particle life time at 140~MHz is of the order of $10^8$~years \citep{Govoni2019}, therefore particles can only travel one tenth of the bridge extension in their life time, requiring a mechanism of {\it in situ} particle acceleration. \citet{Govoni2019} investigated diffuse shock acceleration, normally considered responsible for radio emission from cluster relics.
-They found that shock acceleration of thermal electrons would not be sufficiently efficient to achieve the observed emissivity levels, however, re-acceleration of a pre-existing population of mildly relativistic electrons by a population of weak shocks (Mach number of the order of $2-3$) that fills the bridge volume may be able to produce the observed radio emission.
+As mentioned in the introduction (Section~\ref{sec:introduction}), \citet{Govoni2019} detected a bridge of radio emission connecting A\,339 and A\,401 with a $\sim 1.4$~mJy~arcmin$^2$ average surface brightness at 140~MHz.
+The presence of radio emission produced by relativistic particles on scales of a few Mpc poses a question on their acceleration mechanism.
+Due to synchrotron and inverse Compton losses, the particle life time at 140~MHz is of the order of $10^8$~years \citep{Govoni2019}.
+Therefore particles can only travel one tenth of the bridge extension in their life time, requiring a mechanism of {\it in situ} particle acceleration. \citet{Govoni2019} investigated diffuse shock acceleration, normally considered responsible for radio emission from cluster relics.
+They found that shock acceleration of thermal electrons would not be sufficiently efficient to achieve the observed emissivity levels.
+However, re-acceleration of a pre-existing population of mildly relativistic electrons by a population of weak shocks (Mach number of orders of $2-3$) that fills the bridge volume may be able to produce the observed radio emission \citep{Wittor17}.
 In this case, the spectral index of the bridge would be $\alpha \sim 1.2-1.3$, similar to that observed in relics.
-Our 346~MHz observations offer the opportunity to constrain the bridge spectral index and, potentially, discriminate between particle re-acceleration mechanisms.